May 15th, 2026

 The Power of Community

-National Tuberous Sclerosis Day is a testament to the power of community and collective action.
-By coming together, we can make a significant difference in the lives of those affected by TSC.
-Whether you're a family member, caregiver, or simply an ally, your involvement can help create a brighter future for those affected by this complex condition.
+National Tuberous Sclerosis Day exemplifies the transformative power of community and collective action.
+By banding together, we can forge a meaningful impact on the lives of those afflicted with TSC.
+Whether you’re a family member, caregiver, or simply an ally, your participation can pave the way for a brighter future for those challenged by this complex condition.

-So, let's join hands on National Tuberous Sclerosis Day to raise awareness, promote understanding, and advocate for a cure.
-Together, we can make a difference and create a brighter future for those affected by TSC.
+Let’s unite on National Tuberous Sclerosis Day to amplify awareness, foster understanding, and advocate passionately for a cure.
+Together, we possess the capacity to effect change and craft a hopeful future for those living with TSC.

 Timeline